 There are a number of USB interface chips available on the market, for example – the well-known FT232R [3] by FTDI - but also more complex programmable devices.
 One such example is the Vinculum-II [4] which includes a built in 16-bit CPU and programmable code block, allowing you to easily modify it to suit any number of applications.

 The primary reason for avoiding the use of these devices was the difficulty of obtaining a chip which made use of common slave-type (B class) connectors in a pre-packaged form.
-This would require the purchase of individual chips and – due to their form factors – the surface mounting on custom PCBs, restricting the ability to construct the device easily and potentially raising costs above acceptable levels for small runs.
+This would require the purchase of individual chips in their unpackaged state and – due to their form factors – the surface mounting on custom PCBs, restricting the ability to construct the device easily and potentially raising costs above acceptable levels for small runs.

 Microprocessor with USB Interface

-Another option was to make use of a microprocessor which included a built in USB interface, reprogramming its firmware to allow USB HID emulation to take place and repurposing one of its IO channels for inter-device communication.
-One particularly promising candidate was the ATmega32u4 [5] which included its own full speed USB controller which was fully programmable.
-Other advantages included the fact that it was the basis of the Arduino Nano [6] and as a result was commonly available in an easy to use package.
+Another option was to make use of a microprocessor which included a built in USB interface, and reprogramming its firmware to allow USB HID emulation to take place while repurposing one of its IO channels for inter-device communication.
+One particularly promising candidate was the ATmega32u4 [5] which includes its own full speed USB controller which is fully programmable.
+Other advantages included the fact that it is the basis of the Arduino Nano [6] and as a result was commonly available in an easy to use package.